element-foundation/construction-paper/construction-paper/Construction-Paper.md

 ### 3.1 Yield Token Pricing
 How would a YT be priced?
 This is an extremely difficult question to answer.
 In an ideal world, YTs would be priced at the market's speculated average APY with an added opportunity discount.

-For example, if the market speculates the yETH position would hold an average of 15% APY over the next year, then the assumed redemption price of 1 eY:yETH would be equal to 0.15 ETH.
-As discussed in the [PTs Section](#2-principal-tokens), locked 0.15 ETH will sell at a discount, however, the discount on the eY:yETH would likely be higher than simply the opportunity lost due to the intrinsic risk of speculating its average yield.
+For example, if the market speculates that the yETH position would hold an average of 15% APY over the next year, the assumed redemption price of 1 eY:yETH would be equal to 0.15 ETH.
+As discussed in the [PTs Section](#2-principal-tokens), the locked 0.15 ETH will sell at a discount, however, the discount on the eY:yETH would likely be higher than simply the opportunity lost due to the intrinsic risk of speculating its average yield.
 There is no way of knowing what this average yield will end up truly being.
 It could be less than 0.15 ETH.

 However, this pricing structure is naive.
 Other forces will impact the price.
-This paper will cover those details but not yet, as a better understanding of the protocol is needed first.
-The details of these market forces are discussed in Sections [5](#5-market-forces) and [6](#6-future-of-the-element-protocol).
+This paper will cover these details but not yet, as a better understanding of the protocol is needed first.
+To read about the details of the market forces that could impact the price of a YT, reference Sections [5](#5-market-forces) and [6](#6-future-of-the-element-protocol).

 ### 3.2 Buying and Selling Opportunities for Yield Tokens
 YTs can be used as a way to buy or sell the yield rate of a position.

-A sophisticated DeFi user may evaluate the market’s pricing of a YT and consider it to be too aggressive or conservative.
+A sophisticated DeFi user may evaluate the market’s pricing of a YT and consider it to be too aggressive or even conservative.
 For example, in a one-year term, the user believes the yETH vault will have an average APY of 10%.
 This would imply that the user thinks 1 eY:yETH will be redeemable for 0.1 ETH at the end of the term.
 If the YT is selling for more than a 10% discount on 0.1 ETH, then it would be considered a strong buy.
 In this case, the user would be taking a buy position on the YT.
 If it is less, then it would be considered a strong sell.
-In this case, the user would want to sell the token.
+In this case, the user would want to sell the YT.

 ## 4. Minting and Staking
-Minting and staking principal and YTs may be a very profitable endeavor for DeFi users.
+Minting and staking PTs and YTs may be a very profitable endeavor for DeFi users.
 This section begins by covering how the minting process works and ends with a detailed look at the simulations and analysis of the potential profitability as well the staking process, such as how the trading curve and parameterization are used.

 ### 4.1 Terms
 A term indicates the redemption date of a set of PTs or YTs.
-The principal or yield cannot be redeemed through Element's contracts until the term date has been reached.
+The principal or yield cannot be redeemed through the Element Protocol's contracts until the term date has been reached.

 Although the Element Protocol smart contracts allow for any term to be created, it is expected that users and openly available frontends will encourage certain term conventions in order to concentrate liquidity.
-For example, the users may collectively decide to actively support 3 and 6-month terms released every month and a half.
+For example, users may collectively decide to actively support both 3 and 6-month terms released every month and a half.

-Terms are indicated by the token name and are marked with a date stamp, such as:
+Terms are indicated by the token name and are marked with a date stamp.
+For example:

-`eY:yETH:03-Jan-2021-GMT`
+* `eY:yETH:03-Jan-2021-GMT`

 ### 4.2 Minting in Depth
 When minting, a user must first choose the backing collateral and the specific term to mint into.
 Element's initial positions will be collateralized by [Yearn Vaults](https://docs.yearn.finance/#vaults).
 The token naming conventions are reflected in the parameters.
 For example: